Learn to regulate an AC load using PWM Signal

 Applying PWM signal to DC load:

-When PWM signal is used to drive the DC loads, it can be used directly to drive the switching device like Transistor or MOSFETs.
-Depending on PWM signal’s duty cycle, the load intensity is varied like this:
+When a PWM signal is used to drive the DC loads, it can be used directly to drive the switching device like Transistor or MOSFETs.
+Depending on the PWM signal’s duty cycle, the load intensity is varied like this:

 This way, driving a DC load in variable intensity becomes so much easy.
 But applying this PWM signal to drive the AC load is not complex at all.
 Only one technique will make it easy to drive the AC load.